 Basal cell carcinoma is the most common type of skin cancer.
 It is important to note that this type of skin cancer is the least dangerous kind.
 It tends to grow slowly and rarely spreads beyond its original site.
 Tough basal cell carcinoma is seldom life-threatening, however, if left untreated it can grow deep beneath the skin into the underlying tissue and bone causing serious damage (particularly if it is located near the eye).
 Basal cell carcinoma accounts for more than 90% of all skin cancers in the United States.

 Squamous cell carcinoma is the next most common type of skin cancer, which frequently appears on the lips, face, or ears.
-This sometimes spread to distant sites, including lymph nodes and internal organs.
-This type of skin cancer can become life threatening if it is not treated appropriately.
+It sometimes spreads to distant sites, including lymph nodes and also internal organs.
+This type of skin cancer can become life threatening if the physician doesn’t treat it appropriately.

 Malignant melanoma is the third form of skin cancer.
 It is the least common form; however, its occurrence is increasing rapidly, especially in the Sunbelt states.
 Malignant melanoma is the most dangerous type of skin cancer.
-If diagnosed early it can be completely cured.
-If it is not treated quickly, however, malignant melanoma may spread throughout the body and is often deadly.
+Early diagnosis can ensure a complete cure.
+If you don’t treat it quickly, however, malignant melanoma may spread throughout the body and once cancer has spread, is often deadly.

 Other skin growths you should be aware of:

 Solar or actinic keratosis is rough, rather brown, scaly patches on the skin.
-They are usual found on areas exposed to the sun and sometimes develop into squamous cell carcinoma.
+They are usually found on areas exposed to the sun and sometimes develop into squamous cell carcinoma.